Mandaris-LLC/react-native-navigation-full-circle/README.md

     rightButtons: [
       {
         title: 'Edit', // for a textual button, provide the button title (label)
-        id: 'edit' // id for this button, given in onNavigatorEvent(event) to help understand which button was clicked },
+        id: 'edit', // id for this button, given in onNavigatorEvent(event) to help understand which button was clicked
+        testID: 'e2e_rules' // optional, used to locate this view in end-to-end tests },
       {
         icon: require('../../img/navicon_add.png'), // for icon button, provide the local image asset name